Skip to main content

 By the following spring, I rarely felt pain.
 Then a friend mentioned that her finger - smashed the year BEFORE mine - still bothered her!!
 "And probably always will!' ... a great affirmation, right?

-I used Arnica (200 strength) after breaking my wrist several years ago, alternated with over the counter pain relief - and had acupuncture sessions with the therapist in our office, used poultices, and again, felt the healing 'buzz' when practicing Qigong or Reiki.
+I used Arnica (200 strength) after breaking my wrist several years ago, alternating with over the counter pain relief - and had acupuncture sessions with the therapist in our office, used poultices, and again, felt the healing 'buzz' when practicing Qigong or Reiki.

 I put tonic (daily use) herbs in salad and tea - often gathering from around my yard.
 The phytochemicals in herbs have many beneficial qualities, and often include antioxidents, and stimulate the immune system.